Leighton Smith: Shaken and stirred - the new James Bond star is female!

 Another warning may be even more relevant for it involves both books and movies.
 Lee Child published the first Jack Reacher book in 1997.
 I put up my hand to interview him on his first book tour in New Zealand.
 I thought the story fabulous but there was not much interest in Killing Floor at the time.
 The one comment I recall making was what a great movie it would make.

 Since then the series, which now runs to 23 books, has been massively popular.
 Lee Child is very wealthy, but he made one very big mistake.
-There is a Jack Reacher formula; he stands 6 foot 5 inches tall (196cm) with a 50 inch (127cm) chest.
+There is a Jack Reacher formula; he stands 6ft 5in tall (196cm) with a 50in (127cm) chest.
 Every Reacher fan has their own image of him, none of which in any way resembles Tom Cruise.

 Related articles: